SIGNOVA-X/frontend/README.md

 The screen is divided into two parts:

 - 👋 **Left Side (Deaf/Mute User):** Show your sign language gestures to the camera.
-SUPANOVA captures and converts them into real-time English text using AI.
+SIGNOVA captures and converts them into real-time English text using AI.
 - 🗣️ **Right Side (Hearing User):** The other user speaks into the mic.
 Their voice is transcribed and translated into sign language through an animated avatar.

 This enables smooth, real-time two-way communication regardless of hearing ability.